sophiefuu/Sophie_Portfolio/README.md

 ## [Project 1: Explainable AI]
 Trust in automated systems is becoming increasingly vital, especially where these systems are employed in critical contexts such as the medical assistant tools.
-With this user study, it is explored how explainability in AI applications can be used to generate trustworthy, accountable systems.
+With an user study, it is explored how explainability in AI applications can be used to generate trustworthy, accountable systems.

-This included the following process sets:
+This project included the following process sets:
 * Training of CNN model to classify skin images
 * Implementing post-hoc explainability methods like Integrated Gradient, Occlusion and LIME
 * Creating a web application for user tests to find best explainability methods for trust-building